Reader Question · Career Development

 “I’m in FP&A at [Company] and seriously considering a move into banking.
 I’d love 15 minutes to ask a few questions about your path and the associate vs. off-cycle analyst decision.
 Happy to work around your schedule.”

 4. Decide which path, within 90 days.
-You don’t have to commit forever.
-But you have to commit enough to execute.
 Running all three in parallel is how people spend 18 months doing nothing.

 The hard truth on state school + no CFA + 24